HMS Porpoise (N14): Career

 In 1942, under the command of Leslie Bennington, she sank the Italian merchant Citta di Livorno and later the Italian transport Ogaden, but missed the escorting Italian torpedo boat Montanari.
 Porpoise went on to torpedo and sink the Italian merchant Lerici, and unsuccessfully attacked the merchant Iseo on 19 August, an action during which she was damaged by depth charges from the escorting torpedo boat Lince.
 Towards the end of the year she sank the Italian tanker Giulio Giordani and the auxiliary patrol vessel F-39 / Fertilia, several days after an earlier attack on the ship had failed.
 The Italian torpedo boat struck a mine laid by Porpoise and was also sunk.

 1944 found Porpoise operating in the Pacific against Japanese forces.
 She directly sank several small sailing vessels, whilst the Japanese auxiliary submarine chasers Cha 8 and Cha 9, the army tanker Takekun Maru and the auxiliary minelayer Ma 1 were sunk after hitting mines laid by Porpoise.
 The auxiliary minesweeper Kyo Maru No. 1 and the submarine chaser Ch 57 were damaged by mines.

 On 11 September 1944, Porpoise took part in Operation Rimau by ferrying 24 Australian commandoes to the island of Merapas, a small island off the coast of Singapore.

 Porpoise returned to Fremantle, Australia on 24 October.
 On its return from Operation Rimau, Porpoise is noted to have encountered a small enemy convoy and later a large tanker.
 Porpoise declined an engagement at either opportunity as her orders were to remain hidden unless an important target presented itself.
 Porpoise is believed to have sustained unknown damages during the Rimau mission and was noted to be leaking fuel.
 Heavy weather was also encountered during the return trip to Fremantle.
 The submarine's journey was mainly on the surface during heavy rainstorms.
 Porpoise was required to dive somewhere in the Lombok Strait nearly losing control as it plunged violently in the strong currents and eddies associated with that strait.

 After repairing at Fremantle, Porpoise sailed to Ceylon in November 1944 and operated from that area for the rest of the war.

 Sinking

 In January 1945, HMS Porpoise was laying mines in the Straits of Malacca in the vicinity of Penang.
 On 9 January, Porpoise signalled confirming their mission had been successfully carried out.
 The submarine was never heard from again.

 Japanese records show that radio direction finders at Penang picked up her position and subchaser CH-8 was dispatched to the area and conducted an attack on Porpoise.
 Later that day, a submarine was spotted and bombed by aircraft in the vicinity of Penang.
 The aircraft scored a hit with one of its bombs and the submarine sank, bringing up a large oil slick.
-CH-8 found the submarine still sitting on the bottom with its sonar.
+CH-8 used its sonar and found the submarine still sitting on the bottom.